Thoughts on recent AI music related news

 My Response

 As for Daft Punk, while I understand and respect their reasoning, I would like to offer my more optimistic outlook on the future of music in the age of AI.
 Like I said at the start, I started working on generative music as a means of extending my own expression, not as a way of replacing it.
-Everything that I worked on professionally has been geared towards augmenting creativity, not replacing it.
+Everything that I worked on professionally has been geared towards augmenting creativity rather than replacing it.
 I frequently say that AI will allow us to automate parts of the artistic process that we do no want to spend our time on anyway, giving us more time to focus on the truly creative work that we ultimately want to be doing.

-AI will make some tasks more efficient, it will make others obsolete, while at the same time creating new opportunities, just as all major technological advancements have in the past.
+AI will make some tasks more efficient; it will make others obsolete, while at the same time creating new opportunities, just as all major technological advancements have in the past.
 What it will never do is fundamentally replace creativity.
 As soon as AI is able to faithfully reproduce a genre, people will come up with a new genre.
 If anything, this will create a game of whack-a-mole that could inject more novelty into our art.

-I often cite this cartoon regarding one person using AI to write an email from a single sentence, and someone else using AI to summarize the email back to the original sentence and ask: in that world, do we even value the full email?
+I often cite this cartoon regarding one person using AI to write an email from a single sentence and someone else using AI to summarize the email back to the original sentence and ask: in that world, do we even value the full email?
 It is not so much a question of whether it should be possible or whether people should do it, but more about whether we as a society should continue to value long form writing if a summary would suffice?
-This does not mean the death of writing, however it does mean that we need to reevaluate what about writing we find valuable, and what parts of that do we believe are only valuable coming from a human.
+This does not mean the death of writing, though it does mean that we need to reevaluate what about writing we find valuable, and what parts of that do we believe are only valuable coming from a human.